 Sneak peek in the future: Digital wallet trends to watch this year

 Contactless is the word that sums up the year 2020.
-WIth the COVID-19 pandemic still spreading (albeit slowly), and simultaneously, efforts are being made to prevent it from spreading.
-Humanity has adjusted to the new normal thanks to how far it has come along in technology.
+WIth the COVID-19 pandemic still spreading (albeit slowly), efforts are simultaneously being made to prevent it from spreading.
+Humanity has adjusted to the new standard thanks to how far it has come along in technology.

 Each business had to transform digitally, and the same went for each transaction as well.
 Why was this done?
-So each can normally work without physical contact.
-Naturally, when businesses shifted online, transactions did the same.
+So each can generally work without physical contact.
+So, naturally, when businesses shifted online, transactions did the same.

 Interestingly, last year, there were more than 779 billion digital transactions made around the globe.
 This number is expected to grow at a rate of 13% in the coming years.
 Cash is set to be the least common payment method worldwide by the year 2022.